Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ### Install the Theme

 This theme is installed in the GetSimple *Theme* folder:
-* Copy the contents of the theme folder of this download to the *Theme* folder of your CMS installation.
+* Copy the contents of the theme folder from this download to the *Theme* folder of your CMS installation.
 * Overwrite the original `components.xml` file by copying the `data\other\components.xml` file provided in the download into your folder:
   * `Site_Installation_Folder\data\other\`
 * Copy the demonstration page files provided in the `pages` folder of the download into the following folder of your installation, overwriting the original `index.xml` file:
   * `Site_Installation_Folder\data\pages\`
 * Log into the *admin* section of the CMS using the user credentials you set when installing the CMS and select and activate the InnovationGrid theme in the admin *Theme* tab.
 * Still in the admin section, select the *Pages* tab and then *Edit Navigation Structure* from the menu on the right and click in the *Save Navigation Structure* button.
 * Stay in the *admin/Pages* tab, select *View All Pages* from the menu on the right and check that the *"Language of all pages ..."* box is showing *"en"*, which is the default language for the demonstration pages.
-Click the *Save* button if required.
+Click the *Save* button if if you have to change this.

 The default pages will now be replaced with a number of pages relevant to this theme.